 See the changelog for a detailed history of changes.

 Contributions are very welcome.
 There are a number of requirements:

-- Comments are required for every class and function and they should be clear.
+- Comments are required for every class and function and they should be a clear description.

-- At least one test case must be provided for every function.
+- At least one broad test case and a set of unit tests must be provided for every function.